justicial/justicial.github.io/_posts/2023-04-02-user-macos-security-understanding-apple-built-in-tools.md

 sudo /Library/Apple/System/Library/CoreServices/MRT.app/Contents/MacOS/MRT -d
 {% endhighlight %}

-If MRT detects something, it will output `Found infection`.
+If MRT detects malware, it will output `Found infection`.

 It's worth noting that analyzing the internal rules of MRT has become more complex as Apple has started to obfuscate strings within its binary.
 Additionally, Apple introduced a new tool called **XProtect.app**, located at `/Library/Apple/System/Library/CoreServices`, which serves as a substitute for MRT.
 XProtect.app includes separate binaries for well-known malware families and receives frequent updates.
 However, it's important to mention that XProtect.app is not compatible with older macOS versions.